-For details on how to implement commands, see the language-specific docs:
+For details on how to implement commands, see the SDK-specific docs:

 World commands are built-in SpatialOS commands, invoked on the SpatialOS world.
 They allow you to directly manipulate your simulated world by creating entities, deleting entities and querying the world for entities.

 In order to send a world command, a worker must have permission to do so.
 For more information, see the Worker permissions page.

 Creating and deleting entities

 To create an entity, you set up a template specifying the components contained within that entity,

 and the initial values of their properties, then send a

 To delete an entity, you need to know its

 EntityId.
 One way of finding this out is using an

 For details on how to create and delete entities, see the SDK-specific docs: